sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 CD pipeline has been skipped in this project!

 All the AWS resources will be deleted after the peer-review week.
+If you find any problem in re-producing any results, please reach out to me at ``` sanghvirajit19@gmail.com ```.
 Thank you for evaluating the project!